-- On Day 4, if it's very hot or you don't feel like walking much, cut out the Imperial Palace Area and head over to the Edo-Tokyo Museum (if you haven't already visited it) or take the train/subway up to Shinjuku and do some shopping in the Takashimaya Times Square complex.
+- On Day 4, if it's very hot or you don't feel like walking much, cut out the Imperial Palace Area and head over to the Edo-Tokyo Museum (if you haven't already visited it).

 - Try not to plan too much or pack too much into your time in Tokyo.
 Keep in mind that Tokyo is a huge and somewhat confusing city.
 And you'll probably be jetlagged.
 Less is almost always more!

 - For all the essentials in a brief overview, see my First Time In Tokyo guide

 - Check Tokyo accommodation availability and pricing on Booking.com – usually you can reserve a room with no upfront payment.
 Pay when you check out.
 Free cancellations too

 - Need tips on where to stay?
 See my one page guide Where To Stay In Tokyo